pcdjohnson/SchistoDrivers/README.md

  - people who have brought in food to be taken prior to praziquantel treatment;
  - people for whom food has been provided on site prior to praziquantel treatment.

  The null hypothesis is that mean AUC is equal across the three groups.
-The alternative hypothesis that mean AUC differs between the three groups.
+The alternative hypothesis is that mean AUC differs between the three groups.
 The effect size assumed here is that the group AUC means differ by 0.25 standard deviations from the lowest mean to the intermediate mean, and by 0.25 standard deviations from the intermediate mean to the highest mean.
 Target power is 90%, which is set higher that the standard minimal threshold of 80%.
-This is justified by the likely public health benefit of finding an optimal strategy, if it exists, for taking food prior to praziquantel treatment.
+Lowering the risk of a type II error in this way is justified by the likely public health benefit of finding an optimal strategy, if it exists, for taking food prior to praziquantel treatment.
 The significance threshold is 0.05.
 The statistical analysis method assumed is a one-way ANOVA, and the required sample size per group was calculated using the R function *power.anova.test*.
 Full details are provided in the script PowerAnalysis.R.

  ### Results
  103 people would be required per group in order to achieve 90% power to detect a 0.25 standard deviation difference between each of the three groups.